 PRINCIPLE 12: The governing body should govern technology and information in a way that supports the organisation setting and achieving its strategic objectives

-The management of information technology (IT) falls within the remit of the CEO, who chairs regular meetings of the IT Steering Committee (IT Steerco).
+The management of information technology (IT) falls within the remit of the CEO, who chairs regular meetings of the IT Steering committee (IT Steerco).
 The IT Steerco consists of senior staff members of the group, who receive representations from the chief information officer (CIO) on pertinent IT issues.
 The purpose of the IT Steerco is to address the appropriateness and relevance of the IT infrastructure, monitor and further the progress of major IT projects, information and cyber security, the design and maintenance of disaster recovery procedures, and related staffing and administrative issues.
 The IT Steerco seeks external advice when required.
-Matters of relevance to the business are communicated by the CEO to the Audit and Risk Committee or the board, where appropriate.
-In addition, the IT systems are subjected to a detailed annual external audit, the results of which are reported on to the Audit and Risk Committee for attention and action where necessary.
-Disaster recovery (DR) is catered for by means of daily back-ups of electronic information and media, which are physically housed in a building separate from where the IT hardware is located.
+Matters of relevance to the business are communicated by the CEO to the Audit and Risk committee or the board, where appropriate.
+In addition, the IT systems are subjected to a detailed annual external audit, the results of which are reported on to the Audit and Risk committee for attention and action where necessary.
+Disaster recovery (DR) for remote operations are catered for by means of daily back-ups of electronic information and media, which are physically housed in a building separate from where the IT hardware is located.
 The group has also replicated its hardware environment in a separately housed DR area.

 PRINCIPLE 13: The governing body should govern compliance with applicable laws and adopted, non-binding rules, codes and standards in a way that supports the organisation being ethical and a good corporate citizen

-The board has delegated the responsibility for oversight of legal compliance, covering operational, trade, labour and regulatory areas to the Social and Ethics Committee, from which management receives any guidance deemed necessary for the fields appropriate to its terms of reference.
+The board has delegated the responsibility for oversight of legal compliance, covering operational, trade, labour and regulatory areas to the Social and Ethics committee, from which management receives any guidance deemed necessary for the fields appropriate to its terms of reference.
 Suitably qualified consultants have been appointed to ensure that legal compliance is maintained in the business sectors in which the group operates.
 Management of compliance by the group is effected through senior staff members, who report to executive board members responsible for safety, health, environment and quality (SHEQ), and issues pertaining to contracts, human resource issues, procurement and information technology.
 Due to the importance attached to compliance with competition law requirements, the group operates a competition law compliance programme and has ensured that all senior staff members are familiar with the requirements of the Competition Act.
-The Audit and Risk Committee ensures that matters having significant levels of risk material to the group receive the appropriate attention, and that adequate provision and appropriate disclosure are made for known and determinable exposures.
+The Audit and Risk committee ensures that matters having significant levels of risk material to the group receive the appropriate attention, and that adequate provision and appropriate disclosure are made for known and determinable exposures.